-- (A) enforcing the December 20, 2002 Special Meeting Amendment; and - (B) honoring voting agreements previously entered with Robert Taubman and referenced in the November 15, 2002 Schedule 13D that was filed with the Securities and Exchange Commission, whether they are formal or informal, and the affected shares may not be voted unless and until voting rights are conferred by a majority of disinterested shareholders, pursuant to the requirements of the Michigan Control Share Acquisitions Act.
+- 8. The Simon Plaintiffs have satisfied the requirements for injunctive relief.
+Defendants are enjoined from: - (A) enforcing the December 20, 2002 Special Meeting Amendment; and

+(B) voting the 33.6% controlling block of shares referenced in the November 14, 2002 Schedule 13D/A that was filed with the Securities and Exchange Commission.
+These shares may not be voted unless voting rights are extended to the shares in accordance with the Michigan Control Share Acquisitions Act.